 Cheap Backpacker-Friendly Hotels in Kyoto

 In addition to guesthouses, hostels and budget ryokan, Kyoto has tons of cheap hotels.
 And when I say cheap, I mean really cheap.
 And because we’re talking about Japan here, cheap does not mean run-down and dirty.
-In fact, you’ll be amazed at just how nice a room you can get for as little as US$50 a night in a Kyoto budget hotel like the Palace Side Hotel or the Toyoko Inn Kyoto Gojo-Karasuma.
+In fact, you’ll be amazed at just how nice a room you can get for as little as US$50 a night in a Kyoto budget hotel like the Toyoko Inn Kyoto Gojo-Karasuma.
 See my Best Budget Hotels in Kyoto page for more details.

 Hotel Ryokan Shimizu – image © Inside Kyoto